Read the latest News.

 - At 7/18/25, they owe outstanding 2025 property taxes at 1407 S. Carrollton, 1403 S. Carrollton, and 8013 Willow totaling $22,317.06.
 Update at 7/28/25: Owner has paid the 2025 property taxes.

 - On 6/2/25, they were cited for illegal signage in VCE zoning at 429-433 Bourbon by the Vieux Carré Commission.
 Violation description: “Banner/signage attached to 2nd floor balcony and must be removed“—per CCNO 166–92(3): “No signs whatsoever shall be erected above the first floor level of any building.”
 Photos from 6/2/25.
-At 8/12/25, the violation was still unabated.
+Update: At 10/8/25, the violation was finally abated.

-- Instead, they have created an exclusive system to benefit themselves and their investors.
+- Through a virtual monopoly, they have created an exclusive system to benefit themselves and their investors.

-The issue is not whether we support the use of medical marijuana (or recreational marijuana, either) but whether we will allow politically powerful private interests to manipulate that support to justify their unchecked expansion and profiteering in the middle of our community.
+The issue is not whether we support the use of medical marijuana (or recreational marijuana, either) but whether politically powerful private interests should be allowed to manipulate that support to justify their unchecked expansion and profiteering in the middle of our community.

 Thanks,